-Sander earned a B.S. in Business Administration from the University of Tennessee-Chattanooga in 1968.
-He received a M.S. in Physical Education from Xavier University in 1974, and a Ph.D. in Education from the University of Cincinnati in 1980.
-Sander and his wife, Mary, have a daughter, Leslie, and son, Jim, and one grandson, Jack.
+Sander holds a B.S. in business administration from the University of Tennessee-Chattanooga, an M.S. in physical education from Xavier University and a Ph.D. in education from the University of Cincinnati.